ISPRS AWARDS presented in Prague 2016 ()

 - The President's Honorary Citation (1988),

-is a certificate of recognition presented by the President of ISPRS to a chairperson, co-chairperson or member of a Working Group of each ISPRS Technical Commission.
+is a certificate of recognition, presented by the President of the International Society for Photogrammetry and Remote Sensing (ISPRS), to one or more officers (chairperson, co-chairperson or secretary) of one working group, from each ISPRS Technical Commission.
 The citation is to recognize special, personal and meritorious contributions to the operation of the relevant Technical Commission's activities and advancement of its interests, during the quadrennial term of the Society.

 - The ISPRS Prizes for Best Papers by Young Authors (1988) are sponsored by donor organizations and by ISPRS to authors who are less than 35 years old and are the 1st author of a high quality paper presented to the Congress.
 Each prize consists of a certificate and a SFr.
 2,500 grant to make it possible for the winner to participate in the Congress.
 To be eligible, young authors must submit their paper to Congress Director Lena Halounová by 30th November 2015 (updated deadline).